Polishing Dull Silestone

-It always had a dull finish, so I use Car wax (Turtle Wax) a couple times a year and it seems to work.
+It always had a dull finish, so I use car wax (Turtle Wax) a few times a year and it seems to work.

-How "shiny" a surface can get depends on how hard and the composition of the stone.
+How "shiny" a surface can get depends on how hard it is and the composition of the material.

-Some granites and marbles will take a shine better than others.
+For example, some colors of granite or marble will take a shine better than others.
 Even though man-made quartz countertops like Silestone are very hard, they will still only be able to get so shiny and may not be as shiny as other surfaces you see.

 We just purchased black Silestone counter tops and when we touch it or set a pan or plate on it it leaves a mark that you can still see even after wiping.
 What can we do to prevent this?

 that makes the stone darker so the finger prints are not so noticeable.

 Of course, you cannot apply a sealer to Silestone quartz countertops, so it's just a matter of cleaning it.
-If the finger print oils are staining as I think you suggest ("leaves a mark that you can still see even after wiping"
+If the fingerprint oils are staining as you may be suggesting ("leaves a mark that you can still see even after wiping"